 A: If you have a holiday tummy, getting on a plane will be unpleasant for you, and you could risk the health of other passengers, including those who are elderly or very young.
 Visit a doctor and get a letter to say that you’re unfit to travel, which you can give your insurance provider.

 Q: Am I infectious?

 A: Yes.
-Traveller’s tummy is infectious.
-Take care not to share towels, and make sure to clean your bathroom thoroughly each time you’ve used it.
+A traveller’s tummy is infectious.
+Take care not to share towels, and clean your bathroom thoroughly each time.

 Q: Can I use the swimming pool?

-A: You shouldn’t use a swimming pool for two weeks after a case of Delhi belly
+A: You shouldn’t use a swimming pool for two weeks after a case of traveller’s diarrhoea

-Despite all these measures, if you got Delhi Belly bug while you were travelling, the best thing you can do when you get home is to try to support your healthy gut bacteria through a proper diet.
+Despite all these measures, if you picked up a stomach bug while travelling, the best thing you can do when you get home is to try to support your healthy gut bacteria through a proper diet.
 Try to eat lots of fibre and probiotic-rich foods and consider taking a probiotic supplement for a couple of weeks.